 8. Funniest Photo Contest

-Employees can bring their most hilarious photos of themselves to participate in a humorous photo contest.
+Employees can bring in their most hilarious photos of themselves to participate in a humorous photo contest.

 You can place each photo on a bulletin board in the lunchroom with a collection can under each one.